almamedia/alma-info-screen/README.md

 Opens and refreshes web pages automatically on local or remote devices (OSX).

 By default the pages are shown side-by-side and refreshed once per minute.
+Can be setup to rotate urls in full-screen (5s interval)

 Every one hour Chrome is rebooted.